WebTTY

 rstream webtty client --url 'wss://<published-host>?rstream.token=<token>'

 Published WebTTY always requires that token on the direct wss:// path.
-The Dashboard obtains a short-lived token from the control plane API and injects it before opening the browser session.
+It must authorize tunnels.streams.create-delete and carry a tunnel connect resource for the selected WebTTY server.
+The Dashboard obtains a short-lived WebTTY token from the Control plane API and injects it before opening the browser session.
 Direct CLI or SDK use of the published endpoint requires the same token to be supplied explicitly.
 The CLI and SDK token workflow is documented separately in Tokens and CLI Workflow.

 Advanced session controls